Altenstadt, Hesse

 Altenstadt (/de/) is a municipality in the district Wetteraukreis, in Hesse, Germany.
 It is situated in the Nidder valley, approx. 27 kilometers north-east of Frankfurt am Main.

+Municipal structure

+Since the local government reorganisation in Hesse 1972, the municipality has comprised the districts Altenstadt, Heegheim, Höchst an der Nidder, Lindheim, Enzheim, Oberau, Rodenbach and Waldsiedlung.
+The Engelthal Abbey is situated just outside town, and Oppelshausen, which consists of a few houses next to the Altenstadt golf course.

 History

-Altenstadt was part of the limes, the former border of the Roman Empire, that passes through the town.
-According to excavations, Altenstadt was a Roman garrison in the first half of the second century.
+Altenstadt was crossed by the limes, the former border fortification of the Roman Empire.
+According to excavations, Altenstadt was a Roman garrison in the first half of the second century (about 250 AD).

-The first documented mention of Altenstadt took place only in the year 767, which makes Altenstadt the oldest municipality of Upper Hesse.
+The first documented mention of the municipality Altenstadt took place in 767 AD, which makes Altenstadt the oldest municipality of Upper Hesse.

-Division of the municipality

-The municipality consists of 8 districts: